sourabhkumar47/NewsBreeze/README.md

 ## Code of Conduct

-Please note that NewsBuzz follows a [Code of Conduct](link-to-code-of-conduct) to ensure a positive and inclusive community.
+Please note that NewsBreeze follows a [Code of Conduct](link-to-code-of-conduct) to ensure a positive and inclusive community.
 Make sure to adhere to it in all interactions.

 Feel free to reach out if you have any questions or need assistance.
 Happy contributing!